mkarsalan/PA2-RayTracing/README.md

 <li>Return the node.</li>
 </ol>

-<p>One potential problem to consider: what happens if all the primitives lie on one side of the split point?
+<p><del>One potential problem to consider: what happens if all the primitives lie on one side of the split point?
 We will get a segfault because of infinite attempted recursive calls.
-You need some logic to handle the case where either the left or right primitive vector is empty.</p>
+You need some logic to handle the case where either the left or right primitive vector is empty.</del></p>

 <p>We've provided a helpful BVH visualization mode which you can use to debug your implementation.
 To enter this mode, press <code>V</code>.
 You can then navigate around the BVH levels using the left, right, and up keys.
 The BVH viz view looks like this:</p>